-Joan Griswold was born in Oberlin, Ohio in 1954 and currently resides in Great Barrington.
+Joan Griswold was born in Oberlin, Ohio in 1954.
 As a teenager, she spent four years studying in Kyoto with her family and enrolled at Beloit College in Wisconsin after her return to the United States.
 She took a drawing class in her sophomore year and with the encouragement of her art teacher, went on to graduate with a double major in Classics and Studio Art.
 She spent two months at the Paris American Academy in Paris, France, and then headed to New York City.

 In New York, she worked as a colorist in a print center, and then managed the Broadway Frame Shop and Gallery for four years, but it wasn’t until she moved to rural England with her husband that she had the time to devote to the mastery of her art.
 Here, she says, “I taught myself to paint.”
 After settling in the Berkshires, with a studio on Main Street, she began exhibiting her work.